 Sir William Hamilton first met Emma during this period (she had changed her name again) and was sufficiently struck by her looks to commission Sir Joshua Reynolds to paint her as a Bacchante.

-Greville's intentions and set her up in an apartment
+intentions and set her up in an apartment in his own

-too much society might undo Emma's pretensions to
+society might undo Emma's pretensions to having become

-complimented on her Italian and her voice: Sir
+was soon being complimented on her Italian and her

-William, whose wife had died a few years previously
+voice: Sir William, whose wife had died a few years

-had found a new interest to add to his passion for
+previously had found a new interest to add to his

-on King Ferdinand took him.
-His attentions became
+attendance on King Ferdinand took him.
+His attentions

 woman (still despairing over her treatment by

-placed her at the giddily revolving centre of a
+her at the giddily revolving centre of a circle of

-the edification and delight of Sir William and a
+and delight of Sir William and a select circle of

 Emma was able to develop contacts with the Royal Family of Naples—slowly moving into the confidence of Queen Maria Carolina, who was generally considered to be the true power behind the throne.
 Nonetheless, neither her status nor influence could be truly established whilst she remained unmarried.
 Therefore, in 1791, the couple visited England to obtain royal permission.
 Tacit consent was given and marriage took place on 6 September.
 Two days later, they were travelling through a turbulent France towards Naples.